Physician CV Examples & Template

 Using reverse-chronological format shows employers upfront that you’re actively engaged in your field, which is important to demonstrate as a physician no matter your subspecialty.

-3. Include skills and keywords from the job description
+3. Include skills and qualifications from the job description

 Include a skills section in your physician CV to draw attention to the skills that set you apart from other candidates.
 These may include language abilities, software and technology you’re familiar with, and areas of medical expertise.

-Also, scan the job listing for other important keywords to incorporate into your resume.
+Also, scan the job listing for other important words and phrases to incorporate into your resume.

-Here are the most popular keywords we gathered from 69 real physician job listings:
+Here are the most common words and phrases we gathered from real physician job listings:

 Data